Subgraphs and motifs in a dynamic airline network: Conclusions

 \section{Conclusions}

-We have explored the dynamic behaviour of small subgraphs in a relatively small transportation network defined by the route service of Southwest Airlines, which has a number of interesting features, as a growing and human-made technological system.
-The topology has much in common with random graphs, exhibiting ``small-world'' characteristics, and a possible power-law scaling between subgraph counts and the number of edges in the network that is unexpectedly robust to changes in network density.
-In a sense, this is curious, because the network results from careful route-level planning and strategic decision-making, based on the spatial distribution of demand and competition, as well as operational and regulatory constraints inherent in providing passenger service (e.g., availability of fleet and crew, scheduling, legal restrictions such as the Wright Amendment of 1979, etc.).\footnote{Similarities between Southwest's monthly network and Erd{\H{o}}s-R{\'{e}}nyi were also noticed by \citet[e.g. Figure 4]{bounova_weck12}, who describe patterns of linear correlation (``heat maps'') between pairs of graph topology metrics.} The network has evolved by design (from an initial state given by Southwest's network when the U.S. air transport sector was deregulated by the Airline Deregulation Act of 1978) and not at random.
-While short path lengths and clustering reflect the need for a carrier to provide efficient service (with few connections between airport pairs), scaling appears to be a general property of classes of graphs that satisfy a few basic conditions on, e.g., the degree distribution.
-We identify motifs and anti-motifs that display substantial dynamic variation, and have a rather different interpretation to those that arise in natural networks.
-Our results on topology evolution provide new insights into the structure of a transportation network, \emph{that are not observable by standard measures such as node centrality and clustering}.
-In particular, Southwest's network has become less ``starlike'' over time, despite a fall in network density, but also favours unexpected local structure (e.g., circle, diamond).
-We illustrate how a simple new subgraph-based centrality measure can be used to identify important nodes based on membership of specific topological structures, and give graphical evidence that subgraphs can be used to explore the spatial evolution of the local structure of a network.
-Together, our results show that subgraph-based tools can potentially be useful in giving new qualitative and quantitative understanding of the behaviour of real-world networks, and as diagnostic tools for economic or mathematical models of network evolution.\\ \\
+We have used exact methods to explore the behaviour of small subgraphs in a dynamic transportation network defined by the route service of Southwest Airlines.
+The topology has much in common with random graphs, exhibiting ``small-world'' characteristics.\footnote{On the other hand, similarities between Southwest's monthly network and Erd{\H{o}}s-R{\'{e}}nyi were noticed by \cite[e.g., Figure 4]{bounova_weck12}, who describe patterns of linear correlation (``heat maps'') between pairs of graph topology metrics.} Short path lengths and clustering reflect the need for a carrier to provide efficient service, with few connections between airport pairs.
+We present new evidence of a regime-switch in power-law scaling between subgraph counts and the number of edges in the network.
+In a sense, the emergence of any scaling is curious, because transportation networks result from careful route-level planning and strategic decision-making, based on the spatial distribution of demand and competition, and subject to operational and regulatory constraints inherent in providing passenger service (e.g., availability of fleet and crew, scheduling, legal restrictions such as the Wright Amendment of 1979, etc.).
+The network has evolved by design, from an initial state given by Southwest's network when the U.S. air transport sector was deregulated by the Airline Deregulation Act of 1978, and not at random.
+Nevertheless, macroscopic regularity emerges from this microscopic behaviour.